It’s 2022! And no doubt you’ve already read that video and personalization are **the** trends to watch in marketing, sales, and comms - right?

 Unless it’s delivered with empathy, personalization can seem over-familiar and contrived.

 So make sure your presenter is smiling, making eye contact, and moving their hands around (waving in the GIF preview, for example!) to emphasize what they are saying.
+If you're not comfortable with how you look in front of the camera, try using video filters to feel for confident.
 Studies have continually shown that these factors all increase trust.

 Video’s power to convince comes from creating empathy